Imagine this.

 3. Omitted Variable Bias

-This bias stems from the absence of relevant variables in a model.
+Omitted variable bias stems from the absence of relevant variables in a machine learning or forecasting model.
 In machine learning, removing relevant and/or too many variables results in an underfit model.

 4. Recall Bias

-Recall bias is a type of information bias where people do not remember previous events, memories, or details.
+Recall bias is a type of information bias where people do not remember previous events, memories or details, leading to inaccurate accounts of past exposures.
 It is related to recency bias, where we tend to remember things that have happened more recently better.
+This can accidentally influence results in cases of self-reporting studies.

 5. Observer Bias